miquella/vaulted/man/vaulted.1.md

   Writes the content of a vault to stdout as JSON.
 See vaulted-dump(1).

 `edit`
   Interactively edits the content of an existing vault.
+See vaulted-edit(1).

 `env`
   Outputs shell commands that load secrets for a vault into the shell.
 See vaulted-env(1).